omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 7. Bob starts a *standard* exit for `UTXO2`.
 8. Operator’s exit will have priority of position of `UTXO3`.
 Bob’s exit will have priority of position of `UTXO2`.
-9. Bob receives the value of `UTXO2` first, Operator receives the value of `UTXO4` second.
+9. Bob receives the value of `UTXO2` first, Operator receives the value of `UTXO4` second (ideally contract is empty by this point).
 All bonds are refunded.